mautic/api-library/README.md

 * Assets - read only
 * Campaigns - read only
+* Emails - read only
 * Forms - read only
 * Leads - read and write
+* Lists - read and write
 * Pages - read only
 * Points - read only
 * PointTriggers - read only
+* Reports - read only

 ### Retrieving items
 All of the above contexts support the following functions for retrieving items: